Assassination of Charlie Kirk: Vigils and donations

 Following Kirk's death, a mural and memorial site were set up on the Utah Valley University campus, close to the site of the shooting.
 Candlelight vigils—mostly, but not exclusively, organized by Turning Point—took place in various cities across the United States.
 Similar vigils were also held in Albania, Australia, Canada, France, Germany, Italy, Malta, Spain, South Africa, South Korea, and the United Kingdom.
 Several online fundraisers were set up in Kirk's name to honor his legacy and provide financial support for his family.
-By September 14, the different fundraisers had received donations of over $6 million.
+By September 14, the different fundraisers had received donations of over US$6 million.

-Misinformation and conspiracy theories
+Conspiracy theories

-A lack of initial information sparked mass speculation about the killing.
-Misinformation about the suspect was also widely shared on social media by both the political left and right, including a doctored photo of him wearing a pro-Trump shirt, and false claims he was a registered Republican, had donated to Trump's campaign, or was a registered member of the Democratic Socialists of America.
+Disinformation about Robinson was widely shared on social media by both the political left and right, including a doctored photo of him wearing a pro-Trump shirt, and false claims he was a registered Republican, had donated to Trump's campaign, or was a registered member of the Democratic Socialists of America.
 China, Iran, and Russia spread disinformation using social media bots to inflame divisions and promote their foreign policy objectives.
 Artificial intelligence tools such as Grok, Perplexity AI, and AI Overviews also disseminated misinformation.

-Hours after the shooting, conservative media and commentators began speculating that the shooter was transgender because Kirk was in the middle of answering a question about transgender people when he was shot.
-Further, The New York Times noted that this was "a grim coincidence that has fed into online conspiracies and speculation", and Hunter Kozak, who asked Kirk the question, later said: "I couldn't have asked a worse question."
-Kirk himself had been a strong proponent of the idea that there was a prevalence of transgender mass shooters despite this not being the case, as shown by multiple statistical analyses.
+Political consultant Roger Stone said the attack appeared to have been "a professional hit either by a nation state, rogue elements of our own government or a terrorist organization".
+One theory, promulgated by Russian state media RT, centered on people standing near Kirk, who were purported to have made "unusual gestures" before he was killed.
+Several senior Russian officials, including former president Dmitry Medvedev and Kremlin special envoy Kirill Dmitriev, speculated on social media about a connection between Kirk's killing and United States support for Ukraine because Kirk had been a critic of Western financial and political support for Ukraine in its conflict with Russia.
+Other conspiracy theories included that Kirk had faked his death and had hidden a blood bag under his shirt, that Robinson was a scapegoat for the actual assassin, that Kirk was killed by shrapnel from an explosive planted in his microphone and not by a bullet, and that the assassination was a false flag operation to divert attention from the Epstein files.

-Following the publication of alleged text messages between Robinson and his partner in the September 16 indictment, observers on both sides of the political spectrum expressed serious doubts about their authenticity.
-Conspiracy theory experts, such as Joseph Uscinski, called those contentions into question, and criminal law expert Steven B. Duke stated: "There is nothing in those messages making it even plausible that they were written by law enforcement."
+Following the publication of alleged text messages between Robinson and his partner in the September 16 indictment, commentators on both sides of the political spectrum speculated that they were faked or scripted.
+Conspiracy theory experts said such speculation is routine, and criminal law expert Steven B. Duke stated: "There is nothing in those messages making it even plausible that they were written by law enforcement."